 Heidi Peterson, Board Member, is a loving wife and dedicated mother to three beautiful children.
 Her journey with chronic illness began in childhood as a witness to the progression of a genetic, neurological disease called Charcot-Marie-Tooth.
 She completed her BSN in 2006 and has been professionally assisting those with chronic illness since.
 In 2009, Heidi’s daughter was prenatally diagnosed with a complex congenital heart defect, PA/IVS.
 In 2014, Heidi’s son was also diagnosed with a sensory processing disorder and food allergies.
 As an effort to gain additional knowledge, she decided to go back to school and will complete an MS in Health and Wellness at the end of 2017.
 Throughout her experience with chronic illness, Heidi has learned that prayer is a powerful gift, and the presence of God is felt in many unexpected ways.

-Julie Sheridan-Smith, Board Member, is a mother, wife, and ordained minister.
+Julie Sheridan-Smith, Pastoral Advisor, is a mother, wife, founding board member, and ordained minister.
 She and her husband have three young adult children.
 Julie became personally aware of chronic pain when her daughter began experiencing constant and excruciating back pain, resulting in surgery.
 Yet the pain continued and other unexplained issues began – nausea, stomach pain, and inability to keep food down.
 During her senior year in high school, her daughter became gravely ill with gastroparesis, and spent much of her senior year in and out of the hospital.
 The quest for relief and solutions, the ongoing struggle of chronic illness, and the anxiety that accompanies both has drawn Julie to seek to know and speak of God’s presence in and through the reality of chronic pain – both for the one experiencing it and for those who love them.

-Rachel Thiel, Board Member, and eternal optimist, graduated from Marquette University with her Bachelor of Science and Doctorate of Physical Therapy degrees.
+Rachel Thiel, Advisor, is an eternal optimist, graduated from Marquette University with her Bachelor of Science and Doctorate of Physical Therapy degrees.
 Following completion of the University of Wisconsin Orthopedic Physical Therapy Residency, she sat for the Orthopedic Clinical Specialist Boards exam and earned her OCS.
 Rachel’s continued education includes MyoPain Seminars Dry Needling course work and certification.
 She has worked as a physical therapist in Wisconsin since 2012, and believes the goal is better, whether that means better sleep, better food, or a better talk with God.
 The diagnosis may not change, but quality of life and how that diagnosis affects life, relationships, and faith can be improved.
 Rachel uses a team approach to facilitate the best outcomes for her patients.